IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 ### Steps in the deprovision workflow (``dsndeprv.xml``)

-The deprovision workflow removes all definitions and data sets related to the deprovisioned Db2 system.
+The deprovision workflow removes all definitions and data sets related to the deprovisioned Db2 subsystem.
 To deprovision a Db2 subsystem, the sample template completes the following high-level actions:

 1. Issues a STOP DB2 command; this step will not fail the workflow execution if Db2 is already stopped